CtrlK

 Distinctiveness Conflict Risk

-Clear niche (bare VM/VMSS infrastructure) with distinct triggers and explicit disambiguation ('PREFER OVER mcp__azure__get_azure_bestpractices'), making wrong-skill triggering unlikely.
+Clear niche (Azure VM/VMSS infrastructure) with distinct triggers and an explicit disambiguation ('PREFER OVER mcp__azure__get_azure_bestpractices for VM create intents'), making it unlikely to trigger the wrong skill.

 3 / 3